-Visits to the University counseling Center are private and confidential.
+Visits to the University Counseling Services are private and confidential.

 Clients often share sensitive, personal, and private information with therapists as a part of the counseling process.
 Feelings of trust and safety are critical for persons to grow and learn about themselves.

 Information about your participation in counseling will not be disclosed to anyone without your written permission except for rare occasions required by law, including: